hongweijun811/learngit/readme.txt

-Git is a distribted version control system
+Git is a distributed version control system
-Git is free software
+Git is free software distributed under the GPL

-can not add Chinese content